-As a project manager, improving your team performance is always at the forefront of your mind.
-Without knowing how fast your team is working, it’s impossible to evaluate your performance and give accurate delivery estimates to your customers.
+As a product manager, improving your team performance is always at the forefront of your mind.
+Without knowing how much your team delivers results, it’s impossible to evaluate your performance and give accurate delivery estimates to your customers.
 Kanban throughput measures your team’s capacity to deliver and enables you to make data-driven decisions about your future performance.

 What is throughput?

 Throughput in Kanban refers to the amount of work delivered over a certain period.
 No matter how many work items your team has in progress, this metric ignores anything unfinished.

 Consider a workflow where throughput is calculated on a weekly basis.
 In five weeks, this team delivers 5, 7, 3, 5, and 8 tasks respectively.
 Therefore, average throughput is calculated as (5 + 7 + 3 + 5 + 8)/5 = 5.6 or 6 tasks per week if we round up to the nearest whole number.

 Kanban throughput data is generally displayed using a bar chart or a histogram.